Colearo/colearo.github.io/README.md

 ![vmm](vmm.png)

 There are a variety of ways to perform a VM entry, and countless conditions that can result in a VM exit.
+The conditions for VM exits are primarily controlled by a group of VM execution control structures.